tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/thermalHydraulics.md

 <LI> secondaryPowerDenisty_ = powerDensity_  / max(secondaryPowerVolumeFraction, SMALL) * fractionToSecondaryPower  ;
 <LI> powerDensity_ /= max(fuelFraction, SMALL) * (1.0 - fractionToSecondaryPower);
 </UL>
-<br><br> When the *liquidFuel* flag is set to false, the thermal-hydraulic sub-solver will:
+When the *liquidFuel* flag is set to false, the thermal-hydraulic sub-solver will:
 <UL>
 <LI> take the *powerDensity* field from neutronics and project it to its own *powerDensityNeutronics* field;
 <LI> take the *secondaryPowerDensity* field from neutronics and project it to its own *powerDensityNeutronicsToLiquid* field.
 </UL>
-<br><br> When the *liquidFuel* flag is set to true, the thermal-hydraulic sub-solver will:
+When the *liquidFuel* flag is set to true, the thermal-hydraulic sub-solver will:
 <UL>
 <LI> take the *powerDensity* field from neutronics and project it to its own *powerDensityNeutronicsToLiquid* field;
 <LI> take the *secondaryPowerDensity* field from neutronics and project it to its own *powerDensityNeutronics* field.
 </UL>
-<br><br> When point kinetics is used, the solver will simply rescale the *powerDensity* and *secondaryPowerDensity* it finds, and the thermal-hydraulic solver will take them depending on the *liquidFuel* flag as described above.
+When point kinetics is used, the solver will simply rescale the *powerDensity* and *secondaryPowerDensity* it finds, and the thermal-hydraulic solver will take them depending on the *liquidFuel* flag as described above.
 The only exception is when *liquidFuel* is true and the *initialPowerDensity* keyword is used.
 In this case, *initialPowerDensity* will take priority and this is the value that GeN-Foam will rescale and print to the powerDensityToLqiuid

 NB1: The power densities in the thermal-hydraulic sub-solver are ALWAYS the physical ones: for instance, when the *nuclearFuelPin* model is used for pin-based reactors, *powerDensity* refers to the power density inside the fuel matrix.
 For liquid fuel, the *powerDensity* is the power density in the liquid.
 They are not the power densities smeared over the whole volume.

 </div>

 ## Discretization and solution